nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view usage instructions
-2. ClickConnect displays the usage instructions such as how to add, edit, delete or search for contacts
+2. FitBook displays the usage instructions such as how to add, edit, delete or search for contacts
-3. User reads the instructions to understand how to use the ClickConnect
+3. User reads the instructions to understand how to use the FitBook
 4. Use case ends

-**System**: ClickConnect
+**System**: FitBook

 **Use case**: UC03 - Add new contact